 God’s Omnibenevolence is the idea that God is perfectly good.
 However, the Euthyphro dilemma shows that there are two ways we could understand God being perfectly good.

 The first horn Is it that what God commands is intrinsically good independently of God.
 This suggests that God is perfectly good because he perfectly follows an intrinsically good moral standard that is separate from God.
-The problem this leads to an apparent conflict with omnipotence, since this external moral standard is beyond God’s power to control.
+The problem this leads to is an apparent conflict with omnipotence, since this external moral standard is beyond God’s power to control.

 The second horn is that it is God’s act of commanding something that makes it good.
 This suggests that God is perfectly good because perfectly good is whatever God commands it to be.
 This leads to the arbitrariness problem, that God could change his mind about what is good.